Cakes & Cocktails

 Share.

-4. Howdy!
-This article could not be written any better!
+7. Hi there!
+This post could not be written any better!
 Reading through this post reminds me of my previous roommate!
-He continually kept talking about this.
-I most certainly will forward this article to him.
-Fairly certain he’ll have a great read.
-Many thanks for sharing!
+He constantly kept talking about this.
+I’ll forward this article to him.
+Fairly certain he’s going to have a great read.
+Thank you for sharing!

 Leave A Reply